WITH OUR EDUCATION TEAM...

 Responsibilities:

-- Teach daily outdoor lessons on farm topics, including but not limited to: gardening, nutrition, plant science, local food systems, basic cooking, animal care, nature crafts, outdoor games, etc.
+Teach daily outdoor lessons related to farm education, including but not limited to: gardening, nutrition, plant science, local food systems, basic cooking, animal care, nature crafts, outdoor games, etc.

-- Create safe opportunities for outdoor exploration and active play.
+Create physically and emotionally safe and inclusive opportunities for outdoor exploration and active play.

-- Communicate effectively with program participants, fellow staff members in all farm departments, farm visitors, and parents
+Communicate effectively with summer program participants, fellow staff members in all farm departments, farm visitors, and parents.

-- Assist with management of a variety of livestock (chickens, rabbits, sheep, and goats)
+Assist with management of the Education Garden and a variety of livestock (chickens, rabbits, ducks, quail, and goats).

-- Assist with other related farm or education tasks as needed
+Assist with other related farm or education tasks as needed, including occasionally leading farm tours for visiting groups.

 Qualifications:

-Above all, must enjoy working with kids and being outdoors!
+Above all, a successful candidate must enjoy working with kids and being outdoors!
 But also must:

-- Be comfortable working outdoors in all weather
+Be comfortable working outdoors in all weather, with plants and farm animals.

 Essential Functions:

-- Must be able to maintain visual and auditory awareness of a group
+Must be able to maintain visual and auditory awareness of a group of children.

-- Must be able to negotiate various types of terrain on the farm and in the
+Must be able to navigate various types of terrain on the farm and in the forest.

 Salary & Benefits: